What I've learned about communities that last

 I remember joining SuegoFaults after bouncing between several short-lived servers.
 The difference was immediately apparent:

-Your creations actually matter.
-In a temporary server, there's always this nagging feeling: "Why invest hours in this build when the server might vanish next month?"
+- Your creations actually matter.
+In a temporary server, there’s always that nagging feeling: “Why invest hours in this build when the server might vanish next month?”
 In established communities, your builds become part of a lasting world and shared history.

-Relationships go deeper.
-Those initial "nice build!" comments eventually transform into real connections as you build alongside the same people week after week, month after month.
+- Relationships go deeper.
+Those initial “nice build!” comments eventually transform into real connections as you build alongside the same people week after week.
 Many of my closest gaming friendships started with building next to someone on SuegoFaults years ago.

-You become part of an ongoing story.
-There's something magical about exploring a world with years of history - discovering abandoned builds from three years ago, hearing the stories behind them, and adding your own chapter to that continuing narrative.
+- You become part of an ongoing story.
+There’s something magical about exploring a world with years of history - discovering abandoned builds from three years ago, hearing the stories behind them, and adding your own chapter.

 How to Spot a Community Built to Last